-Patients with spinal cord injury require specialized follow-up for maximum health, prevention of complications, and long term management of costs.
+Patients with spinal cord injury (SCI) require specialized follow-up for maximum health, prevention of complications, and long term management of costs.
+Craig Hospital's outpatient spinal cord injury rehabilitation program provides that specialized care with extraordinary patient outcomes.

 What to expect